FermiParadox/TorBrowser_mouse_track_deanon/README.md

 Many websites *already share data* for anti-fraud purposes.

-Also, Google Tag Manager could be gathering such data and is being used by [~18 million websites](https://trends.builtwith.com/websitelist/Google-Tag-Manager).
+Also, Google Tag Manager or similar services could be gathering such data (haven't confirmed it yet) and is being used by [~18 million websites](https://trends.builtwith.com/websitelist/Google-Tag-Manager).
 If such data is indeed gathered in one place, then whoever has access to it can use this attack.